sknoeri/Master_project_codes/README.md

 ## The Arduino codes

 The arduino codes are accociated of the wirings presented in the report of my masters project.
+The wire library must be installed.

 --Capa_extended_I2CmultiplexVlot.ino is associated of wiring 1 in the section of the second devices.